2024 Kansas City Chiefs season

-The 2024 season was the Kansas City Chiefs' 55th in the National Football League (NFL), their 65th overall and their twelfth under head coach Andy Reid.
+The 2024 season was the Kansas City Chiefs' 55th in the National Football League (NFL), their 65th overall and their 12th under head coach Andy Reid.
 The Chiefs entered the season as the defending champions for the second straight year and attempted to become the first team to win three straight Super Bowl championships, as well as win three straight NFL championships since the Green Bay Packers did so twice (from 1929 to 1931, and from 1965 to 1967).
 The Chiefs started 9–0 for the first time since 2013 and became the last undefeated team in the NFL following their Week 7 win over the San Francisco 49ers coupled with the Minnesota Vikings losing to the Detroit Lions earlier that day.

 Following a Week 10 win over the Denver Broncos, the Chiefs secured their twelfth consecutive winning season.
 Their hopes of going undefeated were dashed following a Week 11 road loss to the Buffalo Bills.
-They clinched their tenth straight playoff berth following a Week 13 win over the Las Vegas Raiders on Black Friday coupled with the Miami Dolphins losing to the Green Bay Packers the previous day, and with a Week 14 win over the Los Angeles Chargers, the Chiefs clinched their ninth consecutive AFC West title, a record-extending 17th AFC West title, and improved on their 11–6 record from the previous season.
+They clinched their tenth straight playoff berth, the second longest string in NFL history (only surpassed by the 2009-2019 New England Patriots' 11 straight, and equalling the 1946-1955 Cleveland Browns) following a Week 13 win over the Las Vegas Raiders on Black Friday coupled with the Miami Dolphins losing to the Green Bay Packers the previous day.
+With a Week 14 win over the Los Angeles Chargers, the Chiefs clinched their ninth consecutive AFC West title, a record-extending 17th AFC West title, and improved on their 11–6 record from the previous season.
 Following a Week 16 win over the Houston Texans, the Chiefs went undefeated at home for the first time since 2003.
 Following a Week 17 road win over the Pittsburgh Steelers on Christmas Day, the Chiefs clinched a first-round bye and home-field advantage throughout the AFC playoffs as the top seed.
 They were also the first team to win at least 15 games since the 2015 Carolina Panthers, set a new franchise regular season win record, and became one of the first two teams to win 15 games in a 17-game season, along with the Detroit Lions, and the first AFC team to do so.
 Although they did win 15 games, they never scored more than 30 points in a regular season game all season, becoming the first two-time defending champion to not score more than 30 points since the 1956 Cleveland Browns, as well as 11 of their wins being within one score.
 Their point differential of +59 is the worst of all teams to finish with three or fewer losses since the 1970 AFL–NFL merger outside of the strike-shortened 1982 season, while their 385 points scored is the second-lowest of any team to finish with at least 15 wins in a season, only behind the 2004 Pittsburgh Steelers (who scored 372 points).